Sid-darthvader/Tide_Receipt_Matching/README.md

 ### 2) Original Dataset
 ![CV_results_original](./Plots/CV_results_original.png)

+It might be tempting to see the high accuracy and quickly declare the model as a good one, alas things are not so simple for Imbalanced Classification problems.
+From the bunch of classification metrics available, we use **precision-recall** over **AUC score** and standard accuracy score (since its more advisable to do so for imbalanced classes).
+The **F1 score** is calculated as the geometric mean of precision and recall and we choose it as our primary metric to shortlist models!

+#### Note:
+- **Precision:**  Out of all the predicted transaction matches, how many were predicted correctly by the model?
+- **Recall:** Out of all the transactions, how many matches were correctly identified by the model?

+Furthermore, we would try to have a higher recall(sensitivity) since we are interested in identifying more matches.

 So as we can see, balancing the dataset using synthetic data does not lead to good results.
-We proceed with the imbalanced dataset.
+We proceed with the imbalanced dataset for all further tasks.